 1) ALWAYS bring your outfit to ensure the perfect match.
+Digital images are not suitable for colour matching.

 2) Avoid wearing the same colour throughout.
 If your outfit is plain - accessorise with a contrasting colour or pattern, and vice-versa.